Matthias-Mosthof/My-own-Chess-game-with-Oop/readme.md

 - I switched to Oop.
 - The Chessboard is now fully rendered from JS.
 - Each Piece SVG will be imported to the main file.
-- hard HTML lines of code saved ~ 1000 Lines
+- hard HTML lines of code saved ~ 1000 Lines/

+###

+25.11.22: New Pawn Class which inherits from Pieces, in this Class the Move Behaviour is set and also which Opponent fields a Pawn can see (a Pawn moves straight but if theres an Opponent diagonal he can capture and move there)

+- This is saved in Class Properties: this.opponentFields and this.straightMovesFields

 ## Goal